Steam and water analysis system: Online Hydrazine (Oxygen Scavenger) Measurement

+Online Silica (SiO2--) Measurement

 When it comes to safety and efficiency of the steam turbine and boiler in a power plant, silica becomes one of the most critical factors to be monitored.
 Deposition of various impurities on turbine blades has been identified as one of the most common problems.
 Various compounds deposit on the turbine blades.
-Of all these compounds, silica (SiO2) deposits can occur at lower operating pressures also.
-Therefore, silica deposition is quite common in turbines than other types of deposits.
+Of all these compounds, silica (SiO2) deposits can occur at lower operating pressures also, Therefore, silica deposition is quite common in turbines than other types of deposits.
 Silica usually deposits in the intermediate-pressure and low-pressure sections of the turbine.
 These deposits are hard to remove, disturb the geometry of turbine blades and ultimately result in vibrations causing imbalance and loss of output from turbine.

 Another important area of concern as far as silica deposition is concerned is boiler tube.
 Silica scale is one of the hardest scale to remove.
 Because of its low thermal conductivity, a very thin silica deposit can reduce heat transfer considerably, reducing efficiency, leading to hot spots and ultimately ruptures.

 Because of all these issues, it is extremely important to closely monitor silica levels by using on-line silica analyzers that can measure silica levels to a ppb (parts per billion) level.